maveric1977/yasharmoradi/content/posts/understanding-ai-agents-vs-assistants-vs-rag-vs-automation.md

 Using the right AI for the right job can save you time, money, and frustration.
 Mislabeling AI solutions leads to disappointment when an "agent" doesn’t actually do anything autonomously.
 By understanding these distinctions, businesses and consumers can make informed decisions that align with their actual needs.

-> "The best AI isn’t necessarily the most advanced—it’s the one that fits your use case." — AI Industry Expert
+> "Understanding what AI can do and how it fits into your strategy is the beginning, not the end, of that process." — Andrew Ng

 ---